-In addition to purchasing block contracts in the forward markets, Ameren Illinois and ComEd rely on the operation of their RTOs (MISO and PJM respectively) to balance their loads and consequently may incur additional costs or credits.
+In addition to purchasing block contracts in the forward markets, AmerenIllinois and ComEd rely on the operation of their RTOs (MISO and PJM respectively) to balance their loads and consequently may incur additional costs or credits.
 Purchased energy blocks may not perfectly cover the load, therefore triggering the need for spot energy purchases or sales from or to the RTO.

-IPA procurement plans are based on a supply strategy designed, among other things, to balance price risk and cost.
+IPA procurement plans are based on a supply strategy designed, among other things, to managebalance price risk and cost.
 The underlying principle of this supply strategy is to procure energy products that will cover all or most of the near-term load requirements and then gradually decrease the amount of energy purchased relative to load for the following years.

 Prior to the 2013 Procurement Plan, the first year of the 3-year procurement plan was hedged at 100% (meaning that energy contracts would fully cover the demand), while the second and third years were only hedged at 70% and 35% respectively.
 Based on suggestions from Commission staff, the IPA considered a revision to this strategy (for the energy products only)73 as part of the 2013 Procurement Plan to account for declining market prices and accelerating customer switching.
 This proposal was to hedge the first year at 75%, while the second and third year would be hedged at 50% and 25% respectively.
 However, because no procurement was required, the IPA recommended that the hedging strategy be revisited in future Plans.
-For the 2014 Procurement Plan, this strategy was updated to include hedging at 106% of the months of June through October for the first delivery year, and 100% for the balance of the year, 50% for the second year, and 25% for the third year.
+For the 2014 Procurement Plan, this strategy was updated to include hedging at 106% of the summer-monthsof June through October for the first delivery year, and 100% for the balance of the year, 50% for the second year, and 25% for the third year.
 The 2014 Procurement Plan was also the first Plan in which a second procurement, taking place in the fall, was included.

-Because of the uncertainty in the amount of eligible retail load in future years, the IPA has not purchased energy beyond a 3-year horizon, except in a few circumstances.
+Because of the lackuncertainty in the amount of visibility and liquidity of the energy markets and to limit the ratepayers' exposure to unnecessary price risk and costeligible retail load in future years, the IPA has not purchased energy beyond a 3-year horizon, except in twoa few circumstances.
 These include: